Learn one of the most popular agile

 guides, facilitates, and teaches Scrum practices to

-everyone involved in the project; clears impediments for
+everyone involved in the project.
+They clear impediments for

 the team; and, ensures the team follows Scrum Study